The Lost Child || Episode 01 || A Family Drama Full of Mystery and Heartbreak

 The Longest Drive of My Life

 I rushed to my car, my hands trembling as they gripped the steering wheel.
-My mind was a frantic blur.
-Please, God, save my parents!
+My mind was a frantic blur, racing with thoughts, all centred on one thing: Please, God, save my parents!

-I rushed to the reception desk, breathless, my voice barely a whisper.
+I arrived at the hospital and sprinted to the reception desk, breathless, my voice barely a whisper when I spoke.

 "My parents—Abdullah Khan and my mother—are they okay?"

-"The doctors are doing everything they can in the trauma center," she said, her voice distant and filled with sorrow.
+"The doctors are doing everything they can in the trauma centre," she said softly, her voice distant, filled with sorrow I could feel deep in my bones.

 The Devastating News

-I didn’t hear her.
+I didn't hear her.
+I wasn't listening anymore.
 I was already sprinting toward the trauma unit, my legs unsteady beneath me, my mind numb with fear.
-Every step felt like it was pulling me further away from hope.
+Every step I took felt like it was pulling me further away from home, away from any chance of salvation.

-And then, the door to the operation theater opened.
+And then, the door to the operating theatre opened.

 A team of doctors stepped out, their faces grave.
-Their silence was louder than anything they could’ve said.
+Their silence screamed louder than any words they could have spoken.
 My heart thundered in my chest, and my hands were slick with sweat.
-My breath came in short gasps.
+My breath came in short, shallow gasps, the air growing heavier with every passing second.

-One of the doctors looked at me.
-His eyes were soft, filled with a sorrow I couldn’t quite understand.
+One of the doctors looked at me, his eyes soft, filled with a sorrow I couldn't quite understand, a sorrow that seemed to mirror my own growing dread.

-I nodded.
-My body moved mechanically, as if reacting to a nightmare I hadn’t yet come to terms with.
+I nodded, my body moving mechanically as if reacting to a nightmare I hadn't yet come to terms with.

-The doctor sighed deeply, his gaze drifting for a moment before meeting mine again.
+The doctor sighed deeply, his gaze drifting for a moment before locking onto mine again.

 "I'm sorry… they didn't make it."

-The words shattered everything in me.
-I couldn’t breathe.
-I couldn’t think.
+The words hit me like a tidal wave.
+My chest tightened, and I couldn't breathe.
+I couldn't think.
 My world, once solid and secure, crumbled before my eyes.

 "They didn't survive.
 There was a road accident.
 The brakes on the car failed.
 It went off the bridge."

 His voice was distant, muffled as if I were underwater.
-The rest of his words blended into a suffocating fog.
-My body felt numb, as if it couldn’t comprehend the devastation.
+The rest of his words blurred into a suffocating fog.
+My body felt numb, as if it couldn't comprehend the devastation, couldn't understand that my parents—my whole world—were gone.

 The Beginning of My Solitude

 My parents.
 Lifeless.
 Bloodied.
-The people who had given me everything, now gone.
+The people who had given me everything—my strength, my love, my foundation—were now gone.
+I could barely comprehend the sight in front of me.

 Time stopped.